Edgard Varèse: Background in science

 While living with his father, an engineer, Varèse was pushed to further his scientific understanding at the Institute Technique, a high school in Italy that specialized in teaching mathematics and science.
-Here, Varèse became particularly interested in the works of Leonardo da Vinci.
+Here, Varèse became interested in the works of Leonardo da Vinci.
 It was through Varèse's love of science that he began to study sound, as he later recalled:

 Varèse began his music studies with Vincent d'Indy (conducting) at the Schola Cantorum de Paris from 1903 to 1905.
 While he was in Paris, Varèse had another pivotal experience during a performance of Beethoven's Seventh Symphony at the Salle Pleyel.
 As the story goes, during the scherzo movement, perhaps due to the resonance of the hall, Varèse had the experience of the music breaking up and projecting in space.
 It was an idea that stayed with him for the rest of his life, that he would later describe as consisting of "sound objects, floating in space."